Ohio has a rare opportunity to lower drug prices this November.

 TV commercial after TV commercial scaring us of excessive legal bills.
 As if, if the bill passes, the state of Ohio could be bought by PhRMA, since if the law does pass, PhRMA will surely be waging war.
 As if the voters who passed the law should have no rights in the legal defense of the law.
 Implying that the state of Ohio will just buckle-in to the big bully’s demands, and the citizens of Ohio dare not have a say-so.

 As if drug companies can hold our health hostage and demand outrageous ransoms.
-As if big PhRMA can get away with paying off all of our patient advocacy groups like NAMI and all of Washington DC.
+As if big PhRMA and big pharma can get away with paying off all of our patient advocacy groups like NAMI, that gets 75% of its funding from pharmaceutical companies, and all of Washington DC.
 As if pharmaceutical companies can charge ten times more for drugs in the United States than Europeans pay, and Americans aren’t allowed to negotiate.
 If that is truly so, then only the richest people will ultimately be able to pay, and the rest of us will be out of luck.
 We aren’t really going let that happen, are we?

-Regardless of all that pressure from drug companies and deceptive TV ads that outnumber the “Yes” TV ads by ten to one – ads that indoctrinate us to hate and fill our hearts with prejudice, dread and fear, keeping us down like spineless little mice – I’m still voting yes, because drugs cost too much.
+Regardless of all that pressure from drug companies and deceptive TV ads that bleed money – confusing ads that indoctrinate us to hate and fill our hearts with prejudice, dread and fear, keeping us down like spineless little mice – an industry that pollutes our communities with their opioids and got Congress to pass a law to ease up on the DEA investigations of how they do it — I’m still voting yes, because voting yes is the only way to get them to stop killing us.

 With money to burn, drug companies dominate our nightly dinnertime news hour with ads for very expensive drugs that hardly anyone needs and few can afford.
 As if we don’t have doctors.
 Since when do drug companies prescribe the drugs?